 Today, in a largely post-globalized world, we have the chance—indeed the responsibility—to make the most of our unprecedented connectivity and work collaboratively across industries and borders in identifying the people, places and ideas that are making a difference.

-Colleen Ritzau Leth is a specialist in non-profit management, cultural affairs, and international relations.
+Colleen Ritzau Leth is a specialist in museums, cultural affairs, and international relations.
 Trained as an art historian, she is a published author and the recipient of numerous research grants for studies on the history of collecting and museum development.

-Previously, she worked internationally with government and cultural organizations including the National Museum of Denmark, the Egyptian Ministry of Culture, the Cairo Museum, the International Council on Monuments and Sites (ICOMOS), the International Center of Photography, the U.S. Agency for International Development (USAID), the World Wildlife Fund, The American-Scandinavian Foundation, and The Metropolitan Museum of Art, where she served as Manager of the Global Museum Leaders Colloquium.
+Previously, Colleen worked internationally with government and cultural organizations including the National Museum of Denmark, the Egyptian Ministry of Culture, the Cairo Museum, the International Council on Monuments and Sites (ICOMOS), the International Center of Photography, USAID, the World Wildlife Fund, and The Metropolitan Museum of Art, where she served as Manager of International Affairs and launched the Global Museum Leaders Colloquium.

 Colleen is a Creative Time Global Ambassador, a member of the Board of Directors of the Tauck Family Foundation, Vice Chairman of the American Friends of the Statens Museum for Kunst, and Co-Founder of BAFA, a mentorship platform for culture sector professionals.

-Colleen holds a BA in Art History from Barnard College, Columbia University, an MA in Art History and Archaeology from New York University, and an MBA from the University of Oxford, where she was Chair of the Oxford Art & Business Network.
+Colleen holds a BA in Art History from Barnard College, Columbia University, an MA in Art History from New York University, and an MBA from the University of Oxford, where she was Chair of the Oxford Art & Business Network.